 - Human Resources

 - Motivational Quotes

 Manage stress – Most of us vow to keep it together for the upcoming year.
-January is considered one of the most stressful months of the year, this makes the new year resolution trend even harder.
-Giving up bad habits such as smoking can create more stress during the first couple of months.
+January is considered one of the most stressful months of the year.
+This makes the New Year’s resolution trend even harder.
+Giving up bad habits, such as smoking, can create more stress during the first couple of months.

 Design a collection that encourages your audience to do their best and take one step at a time.

 - New Diet

 - Mistakes / Failing

 Read more books – Ahhhh BOOKS.
 At least once a year, I have a conversation with myself “If only I read more books…”